luiscvega/apprenticeship_app/README.markdown

 ## Notification System

-The notification system is where a Student A will send a message to Mentor B, and Mentor B will see an indicator that he has received a new message.
+The notification system is where Student A will send a message to Mentor B, and Mentor B will see an indicator that he has received a new message.
 It's similar to Facebook's Notification system, where if you have 3 new messages, it will show the total number of new messages.
 In the case of my application, it will show "Messages (3)".
 I do this by creating a new table called "Notification", where a message has_one notification.
 When a message is created, a callback function is called and creates a new notification for that message in the Notification table

 ```
 after_save :notify